nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### 3.3.
 User component

 The class diagram below shows how User-related classes interact with each other. `User` object contains `name`, `age`, `contactNumber` attributes.
-Users are stored in UserList, which will be loaded and written on the file by `UserStorage` (inherits from `Storage`) whenever Upcycle runs or exits.
+Users are stored in UserList, which will be loaded and written on the file by `UserStorage` (inherits from `Storage`) whenever a command is executed successfully.
 All user-related commands operate mainly on a list of users (userList:UserList).

 ![UserClassDiagram](images/UserClassDiagram.png)